 Critical Dialogue Between Diverse Opposition Groups

-Building on a two-year dialogue between leading thinkers of different political opposition groups in Egypt and Tunisia (2008-2009), ARI will help Tunisian and Egyptian newly formed political groups to agree on the founding principles of the political system and democratic mechanisms for managing their differences.
+Building on a two-year dialogue between leading thinkers of different political opposition groups in Egypt and Tunisia (2008-2009), ARI helped newly formed political groups work toward agreement on the founding principles of the political system and democratic mechanisms for managing their differences.

-Topics will include the place of religion in the constitution, sources of legislation, minorities' rights, freedom of thought and expression, social demands and economic policy.
+Topics included the place of religion in the constitution, sources of legislation, minority rights, freedom of thought and expression, social demands and economic policy.

-Discussions will serve the prospect of developing their political platforms for campaigning and identifying possible alliance options.
+Discussions addressed the development of political platforms for campaigning and the identification of possible alliance options.

 All over the Arab world, Islamist, liberal and leftist groups have had the idea of coming together to challenge political oppression and to voice more effectively their demands for reform.
 This requires them to put aside their ideological differen (...)

 |What Can we Learn from Coalition-Building Experiences?||February 2011|

 |Can We Build Together, and How?||July 2010|